 When you call up the Reverb effect, you'll likely see a warning alerting you that this is a CPU-intensive effect and advising you to apply the effect before playback.
-Also, you cannot adjust the reverb characteristics in real time-only when playback is stopped.
-You can edit the dry and wet levels at any time.
+You cannot adjust the reverb characteristics in real time-only when playback is stopped.
+But you can edit the dry and wet levels at anytime.

-- 1 Assuming that Audition is open and the Drums110.wav file is loaded, click the right arrow of the current effect's insert, and choose Reverb > Reverb to replace the Studio Reverb effect. - 2 Call up various presets and vary the dry and wet sliders.
-Because you're processing a drum sound, Big Drum Room and Thickener can be very useful; they're designed specifically to enhance drums. - 3 The remaining parameters (Decay Time, Pre-Delay Time, and Diffusion) perform the same function as the like-named parameters in the Studio Reverb and Convolution Reverb.
-You've already heard the sonic results caused by changing these sliders in the previous lessons, but if you want to hear how they alter the sound in this particular reverb, vary these sliders and listen to how they change the sound.
-The Perception slider is similar to high-frequency damping; at 0 the sound is "duller" and softer, whereas a setting of 200 simulates more irregularities in the listening environment, so the sound is brighter and "harder."
-Try different settings of the Perception slider and listen to the results; the difference is relatively subtle.
-Leave Audition open.
+- 1 Click the current effect insert's right arrow, and choose Reverb > Reverb to replace the Studio Reverb effect. - 2 Load various presets and vary the dry and wet sliders.
+Because you're processing a drum sound, Big Drum Room and Thickener can be very useful; they're designed specifically to enhance drums. - 3 Vary the Perception slider, which is similar to high-frequency damping; at 0 the sound is "duller" and softer, whereas a setting of 200 simulates more irregularities in the listening environment, so the sound is brighter and "harder."
+Try different Perception slider settings and listen to the results; the difference is relatively subtle. - 4 Leave Audition open for the next lesson.